Falagard/centauri-game-engine/README.md

 `cd centauri-game-engine`

-Then enter the follow which tells haxelib it can find the BabylonHX directory in a folder below centauri-game-engine called "babylonhx"
+Then enter the following which tells haxelib we want to add the "BabylonHX" Haxe library from source in a directory called "babylonhx" under the "centauri-game-engine" directory.

 `haxelib dev BabylonHX babylonhx`